Measuring Your Stylus Rake Angle

-When cutting discs on a lathe, one often overlooked but important factor is the stylus rake angle—the angle at which the cutting stylus makes contact with the disc surface.
-In this context, we’re focusing specifically on cutting into plastic, not lacquer.
+When cutting discs on a lathe, one important factor is the stylus rake angle, the angle at which the cutting stylus makes contact with the disc surface.
+We’re focusing specifically on cutting into plastic, not lacquer.
 Lacquer is a softer material and can tolerate a much steeper rake angle.

-When cutting into PETG (the material all of our discs are made from), a rake angle of 8 to 10 degrees is typically required when using a heated stylus to remove material.
+When cutting into PETG (the material all of our discs are made from), a rake angle of 8 degrees is typically required.

 Measuring Rake Angle Accurately